kyuupichan/electrumx/README.rst

 Roadmap
 =======

-- Python 3.6, which has several performance improvements relevant to ElectrumX
+- Require Python 3.6, which has several performance improvements relevant to ElectrumX
-- UTXO root logic and implementation
-- incremental history serving / pruning
+- offloading more work to synchronize to the client
+- supporting better client privacy
+- wallet server engine
 - new features such as possibly adding label server functionality
 - potentially move some functionality to C or C++